toliaqat/xenon-wiki/NodeSelectorService.md

 ### Forwarding service
 The forwarding service takes a set of URI arguments and forwards a request to the selected node.
 Since its available on any node, it acts as the REST api to the L7 load balancing and hashing logic available through the node selector.

-DCP essentially has a built in load balancer in every node: if you issue a request to a node selector /forwarding service, it will take it as is, and forward it to a peer or broadcast it.
+Xenon essentially has a built in load balancer in every node: if you issue a request to a node selector /forwarding service, it will take it as is, and forward it to a peer or broadcast it.

 In the command link examples below note the quotes surrounding the URI: **you need to wrap the URI with quotes to avoid escaping by the shell**